jdeehh/100-days-of-code/r1-log.md

 ### R1D11
 Day11 - Struggled quite a bit but finished the Color Scheme generator using The Color API.
 I will also need to do quite a bit of refactoring with this one.

+### R1D12

+Day12 - Worked on Day 1 of Scrimbas Challenges and then started on Movie Watchlist solo project layout.